allebone/help.omni.af.mil/docs/PEX/Training.md

     9. The client components will now be installed.

-    10. At the end of instal ation screen, select the “Exit” button.
+    10. At the end of instal action screen, select the “Exit” button.

     11. Confirm Exit, select “Yes” button.